opsmatters/newrelic-api/README.md

 ## Examples

-A detailed set of examples of the usage of the API can be found in [api](src/main/java/com/opsmatters/newrelic/api).
+A detailed set of examples of the usage of the API can be found [here](src/main/java/com/opsmatters/newrelic/api).

 ## Deployment